jpkelly/clock8002/README.md

 Support clock-8001 development by paypal: [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=XUMXUL5RX5MWJ&currency_code=EUR)

+## Repository name change 2022-06-02

+Due to changes to gitlab OSS licensing the project had to be moved to a new location inside a gitlab clock-8001 organization.
+So this is the new home for the project, https://gitlab.com/clock-8001/clock-8001/ Unfortunately this also means that go projects importing the clock packages need to be updated to reflect on the new module location and name.
+Sorry about that, but it had to be done.

+## About

 This is a simplistic clock written in go that can be used either as a video out with SDL or as a dedicated clock buidt with a 32x32 pixel hub75 led matrix and a ring of 60 addressable leds.

 The README has been written for the version 4.x.x clocks, ie. the gitlab.com/clock-8001/clock-8001/v4 go module.